rust-lang-ru/book/rustbook-ru/nostarch/chapter21.md

 thread pool.

-One thing to notice as we go: none of this affects the parts of the code that handle executing the closures, so everything here would be just the same if we were using a thread pool for an async runtime.
+One thing to notice as we go: none of this affects the parts of the code that владение executing the closures, so everything here would be just the same if we were using a thread pool for an async runtime.

 ### Implementing the Drop Trait on ThreadPool